Khalil Mack: 2018

-On September 1, 2018, following Mack's holdout through the entire preseason, the Raiders traded him, a 2020 second-round pick (Cole Kmet), and a conditional 2020 fifth-round draft pick (eventually turned into a 2020 seventh-round pick, Arlington Hambright) to the Chicago Bears for a 2019 first-round pick (24th overall, Josh Jacobs) and a 2020 first-round pick (19th overall, Damon Arnette), as well as a 2019 sixth-round pick (later traded along with Kelechi Osemele to the New York Jets) and a 2020 third-round pick (Bryan Edwards).
+On September 1, 2018, following Mack's holdout through the entire preseason, the Raiders traded him, a 2020 second-round pick (Cole Kmet), and a conditional 2020 fifth-round draft pick (eventually turned into a 2020 seventh-round pick, Arlington Hambright) to the Chicago Bears for a 2019 first-round pick (24th overall, Josh Jacobs), a 2020 first-round pick (19th overall, Damon Arnette), a 2019 sixth-round pick (later traded along with Kelechi Osemele to the New York Jets), and a 2020 third-round pick (Bryan Edwards).
 Shortly after the trade, Mack signed a six-year extension with the Bears worth $141 million ($90 million guaranteed), becoming the highest-paid defender in NFL history.

-On September 9, 2018, Mack made his Bears debut on Sunday Night Football in the season-opener against the Packers.
+Mack made his Bears debut on Sunday Night Football in the season-opener against the Packers.
 During the second quarter, he recorded a strip-sack on backup quarterback DeShone Kizer, who was playing in relief of Aaron Rodgers due to a knee injury.
 Later in the same quarter, he intercepted a pass from Kizer and returned it for a 27-yard touchdown.
 The Bears narrowly lost on the road 24–23 after Rodgers returned.
 Mack became the first player since 1982 to record a sack, forced fumble, a fumble recovery, interception, and touchdown in one half.
 It was also his second time recording a sack, forced fumble, fumble recovery, interception and touchdown in a single game.
-In his second game with the Bears, Mack had four tackles and strip-sacked of Russell Wilson during a 24–17 Monday Night Football victory over the Seattle Seahawks.
-He continued his excellent play the following week, recording five tackles and a strip-sack on Josh Rosen in a narrow 16–14 road victory over the Cardinals.
+In his second game with the Bears, Mack had four tackles and strip-sacked Russell Wilson once during a 24–17 Monday Night Football victory over the Seattle Seahawks.
+Mack continued his excellent play the following week, recording five tackles and a strip-sack on Josh Rosen in a narrow 16–14 road victory over the Cardinals.
 This was the first time a player recorded strip-sacks in three straight games since Mack did it himself in 2016.
 During a Week 4 48–10 victory over the Buccaneers, Mack had four tackles and another strip-sack.
 He became the first player to record sacks and forced fumbles in four straight games since Colts outside linebacker Robert Mathis did so in 2005.
 Mack also became the first player to record forced fumbles in the first four games of a season since Jaguars defensive end Tony Brackens did so in 1999.
 Mack was named NFC Defensive Player of the Month for September after recording 17 tackles, five sacks, four forced fumbles, two pass deflections, a fumble recovery, and an interception returned for a touchdown.
 He was the first Bears player to win this award since cornerback Charles Tillman in October 2012.